Azure/aaz/Commands/self-help/discovery-solution/_list.md

 # [Command] _self-help discovery-solution list_

-List the existing available solutions for the problemClassificationId or the resourceUri for the Azure resource.
+List the relevant Azure diagnostics and solutions using problemClassificationId API AND resourceUri or resourceType.

 ## Versions